 - Safe to use.

 Often, orthodontists instruct patients on using dental floss to clean between their teeth and brackets.
 It can be a complicated process that many patients won’t give a second thought about when they leave the orthodontist’s office.

-IDBs offers all of the same advantages along with the simplicity of use.
+IDBs offer all of the same advantages along with the simplicity of use.
 Patients with dexterity issues have a greater appreciation for this appliance because there are variations of the brush with a long, bent handle.

 More Ways to Keep Your Mouth Healthy

 Braces offer so many benefits and provide patients with beautiful smiles!
 However, braces also require proper care and responsibility.
 To ensure you have the best orthodontic experience, follow these guidelines:

 - Avoid chewy, crunchy, sticky, and hard food.